apolmiguel/how2trainyournetwork_course/README.md

 ## Introduction
 Welcome to the How to Train Your Network course.
 If you decide to use `PANNA` in the terminal for the exercises, this README will guide you through setting up your environment and installing the necessary packages.

-This README will guide you through setting up your environment and installing the necessary packages.

 ## Prerequisites
 - Python 3.11 preferably (having a problem with tensorflow 2.13.0 if Python 3.13 is used)
 - pip (Python package installer)
 - (hopefully) a Linux or a macOS system.

 ## Setting Up a Virtual Environment
 We recommend to create and use a virtual environment for using this specific version of PANNA, as we will have to revert to an older version of some packages (i.e.`tensorflow` needs to be at version `2.13.0` for the tutorial to work).
 Follow these steps to set it up: